scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d.md

 status: {}
 ```

-Here would create only k8s command (Docker ENTRYPOINT).
+Here it would create only k8s command (Docker ENTRYPOINT).
-Removing `--command` would lead to only k8s args (Docker CMD)
+Removing `--command` would lead to only k8s args (Docker CMD) (part of docker CMD can be executable)

 which is not aligned with Docker cf. [Override entrypoint and command](#override-entrypoint-and-command).